dwitka/Triage/README.md

 -Nurse<br />
 -Intake Receptionist<br />

-The first screen of the app is the log in page.
+The first screen of the app is the login page.
 To test<br />
 out the app you will need a verifiable name and password.<br />

 To log in as a Nurse:<br />